 The prevalence of Segawa syndrome is unknown, and only a small number of cases have been diagnosed globally.
 Cases have been reported in Japan and in the Netherlands.

 Individuals with the mild form of Segawa syndrome respond well to treatment with supplements of L-dopa and carbidopa.
 If taken before symptoms appear, the symptoms may be avoided completely.
-If symptoms have already begun, children with the disease often respond extremely well to the medication, returning to normal very quickly.
+Even if symptoms have already begun, children with the disease often respond extremely well to the medication.
 If the disease has gone untreated for some time, certain symptoms may remain, including an irregular gait and other mild movement and speech difficulties.